 Tamaulipas Mexico Travel Guide

-Opportunities for traditional outdoor adventures are limited within or immediately around Reynosa.
+Opportunities for traditional outdoor adventures are limited in or around immediately around Reynosa.
 It offers green spaces for walking, jogging, or simply relaxing in a metropolitan park setting.

 Reynosa has no designated hiking or trekking routes.
-The city's flat topography and urban development don't support this activity.
+The city's flat topography and city development don't support this activity.

 Fun activities on the Rio Grande are limited.
 River conditions and safety concerns make it unsuitable for most water sports.